CompendiumHealth/CompendiumHealth.github.io/docs/index.md

   text: |
     Shop, compare, and directly book diagnostic testing
   tagline: |
-    Zephyr Health enables you to shop, compare and book diagnostic testing with confidence.
+    Compendium Health enables you to shop, compare and book healthcare with confidence.
   image:
     src: /zephyr_v3.png
     alt: ZephyrHealth logo which is roughly based on the ATLA air nation logo.